 Things to do After Installing WordPress

-Once you get your installation up and running, it’s time to start building your website.
+Once you get WordPress installed, it’s time to start building your website.
 There are a couple of places you can start.

 We can’t wait to see you online.
 This tutorial should have taught you how to install WordPress, both manually and through a control panel.
 From here on out – it’s all up to your imagination.
 Utilize WP to the fullest and build an amazing project that will wow every visitor.